Hug9V/COVID-19-death-toll-worldwide/README.md

 Data overview

 The analysis is based on data collected from Our World in Data, Coronavirus Pandemic (COVID-19) - Our World in Data, licensed under the Creative Commons BY license.
 The dataset includes information on daily infections and deaths, as well as demographic and geographic data.
+To see the full project go to the following link: https://mavenanalytics.io/profile/Hugo-Villa/196248405

 Project steps: